Dimensional improvements of the logarithmic Sobolev, Talagrand and Brascamp-Lieb inequalities: Brascamp-Lieb inequalities

 \section{Brascamp-Lieb inequalities}

-It is classical that linearising a logarithmic Sobolev inequality leads to a Poincar\'e inequality, which in the Gaussian case is the Brascamp-Lieb inequality.
-In this section we shall see how to obtain two different dimensional Brascamp-Lieb inequalities: a first one by linearisation in the optimal transport Lemma~\ref{lemma-fg}, and a second one by linearisation in the Borell-Brascamp-Lieb inequality~\eqref{eq-borell-bl}.
+It is classical that linearizing a logarithmic Sobolev inequality leads to a Poincar\'e inequality, which in the Gaussian case is the Brascamp-Lieb inequality.
+In this section we shall see how to obtain two different dimensional Brascamp-Lieb inequalities: a first one by an improvement of the classical $L^2$ method, and a second one by linearization in the Borell-Brascamp-Lieb inequality~\eqref{eq-borell-bl}.